seltmann/UCSBSensors/README.txt

 >ipynb

 A new window should open in your browser!
 Update your username, password, and tenant and start playing with data!

+Do you have conda installed on your Mac?
+If so, you can try these instructions before/while we meet: https://docs.google.com/document/d/1LYfJvI_4nHXE9SvB-T_Et7mmQsSCQQrrHqEoR6lcVwE/edit?usp=sharing.

+ccber-research@ucsb.edu then the password is greenresearch33  and UCSB is the tenant/company name

+UCSB and CCBER accounts

 ----------------------------------
 Simple script for arable sensors